Aditya-Nikhade/ec2_chatapp/README.md

-# Dockerized MERN Chat Application
+# Dockerized MERN Chat Application with changes for EC2 deployment

 A real-time chat application built with the MERN stack (MongoDB, Express.js, React, Node.js) and containerized using Docker.
 This application features real-time messaging capabilities, user authentication, and a modern UI.